s-rious/rydwell-schools/README.md

 # Rydwell Schools README

-**Version 1.2.0**
+**Version 1.3.0**

 Basic structure and fundamentals of the 'Rydwell Schools' Android Application

-Developed by Cameron Rydwell in C# & XAML for the 'Mobile Application Development' 2022 NLC Topic for Future Business Leaders of America
+Developed by Cameron Rydwellfor the 'Mobile Application Development' 2022 NLC Topic for Future Business Leaders of America

 ## Table of Contents:
 * [Features](#features)